SWEGroup39/GatorChatApp/API_Documentation.md

 ### Syntax

-- There are currently three POST commands, available:
+- There are currently four POST commands, available:

      - **First Option: Create a Message**:
         - This **POST** function creates a message object in the messages database and returns the object back to the requester.